CenTrial Logo

 Several notable clinical trials are underway to evaluate new treatments for atopic dermatitis.
 These trials collect data or investigate novel medications, therapeutic approaches, or preventive strategies such as Safety of SIM05, Eblasakimab, Dupliumab, Upadacitinib, Neurocutaneous Axis, LimpiAD Cream, Baricitinib, Azathioprine, Photo Therapy, Microbiome Under Systemic Therapy, Hydrolysate, Lebrikizumab, Abrocitinib, Ocular Comorbidity, Bone Health, Etrasimod, Rocatinlimab, Wool Clothing, Skin Microbiome, Adex Gel and many more.

-By participating in clinical trials through platforms like CenTrial, individuals with atopic dermatitis can evaluate potential treatment options and choose to participate in trials that are valuable to their well-being.
+By participating in clinical trials through platforms like CenTrial, individuals with atopic dermatitis will be informed by researchers about potential treatment options and choose to participate in trials that are valuable to their well-being.

 Is Atopic Dermatitis Curable?